Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 The dog tag should contain their name, your phone number, and your home city.
 That will be extremely helpful in the unlikely event that you lose your dog.

 It’s also a good idea to include the date when they received their latest rabies vaccine.
-That will show anyone who finds them that they’re up-to-date on their shots.
+That will show anyone who finds them that they’re up-to-date on their shots, one of the critical puppy essentials you just can't skimp on.

 Different dogs will have different feeding requirements.

-Puppies less than 6 months old should be fed thrice a day.
-Those older than 6 month can be fed once in the morning and then once in the evening.
+Puppies less than six months old should be fed three times a day.
+Those older than six months can be fed once in the morning and then once in the evening.

 Dogs over one year old can generally tolerate once-a-day feeding.
 But, it’s usually better to feed them two smaller meals rather than a single large one daily.
 This is to avoid any bloating and digestion problems.